Headley Court: Facilities

 Rehabilitation staff averaged around 200 per year from all three services' medical and nursing branches, the longest established here being Princess Mary's Royal Air Force Nursing Service.
-These comprise specialist medical officers, nurses, remedial instructors, physiotherapists, occupational therapists, speech and language therapists, a cognitive therapist, social workers, engineers, and administration support staff.
+These comprised specialist medical officers, nurses, remedial instructors, physiotherapists, occupational therapists, speech and language therapists, a cognitive therapist, social workers, engineers, and administration support staff.
 Not only did the centre deal with patients with new physical disabilities but it also dealt with patients with post-traumatic stress disorder.

 The rehabilitation areas of the unit consisted of hydrotherapy pools, gymnasiums, and workshops for prosthetics.
 The high, wooded countryside setting and grounds of the unit were welcomed by staff and those recovering; Headley Heath and the North Downs Way share the escarpment and there is a high concentration of woodland wildlife.
 The 28 bed Peter Long Ward had single showers and nursing staff on call 24 hours a day, internet access and a kitchen area with washing and drying facilities for clothing.
 A further large ward opened in September 2010 of 30 beds, rest areas and equipment.
 Headley Court was in need of further facilities, particularly a full size swimming pool, as patients had to share a leisure centre in Leatherhead.
 The charity Help for Heroes was set up in late 2007, with a first objective of raising money to build these facilities.